A closer look at DOH's triage system and why politicians, officials are getting tested for COVID-19

 Pangilinan and Hontiveros have imposed a self-quarantine instead.

-The country is currently facing a shortage on testing kits to detect COVID-19.
+The country is currently facing a shortage of testing kits to detect COVID-19.
 Recently, provinces in the Visayas region have expressed concern about obtaining it due to restrictions on domestic travel.